Alice Lee (actress)

 Alice Lee is an American actress and singer.
 She is known for originating the role of Heather Duke in the Off-Broadway production of Heathers: The Musical and for the role of Emily Kang on Zoey's Extraordinary Playlist.

 Early life

 Lee is a native of North Shore, Chicago, grew up in Glenview, and attended Glenbrook South High School.
-She is Korean-American.
+She is of Korean descent.

 Career

 In 2009, Lee started her career in the television soap opera series As the World Turns.
 Lee originated the role of Heather Duke in the Off-Broadway production Heathers: The Musical in 2014, she also appeared in the reality television singing competition Rising Star.
 Lee played the role of Emily in the television series Zoey's Extraordinary Playlist.
 While she originally auditioned for the role of Mo, she was instead offered the role of Zoey's sister-in-law in the series.
 Since 2023, Lee has voiced Lois Lane in the animated series My Adventures with Superman.
 In the NBC series Suits LA, Lee played a young associate attorney, Leah Power.
-Lee will star in the upcoming film People We Meet on Vacation (2026).
+Lee stars in the film People We Meet on Vacation (2026).